South Carolina Circuit Court

 The South Carolina Circuit Court is the state court of general jurisdiction of the U.S. state of South Carolina.
 It consists of a civil division (the Court of Common Pleas) and a criminal division (the Court of General Sessions).

 The Circuit Court is the state trial court of general jurisdiction in South Carolina.
-It is also a superior court, having limited appellate jurisdiction over appeals from the lower Probate Court, Magistrate's Court, and Municipal Court; and appeals from the Administrative Law Judge Division, which hears matters relating to state administrative and regulatory agencies.
+It is also a superior court, having limited appellate jurisdiction over appeals from the lower Probate Court, Magistrate's Court, and Municipal Court.

 South Carolina's 46 counties are divided into 16 judicial circuits: